vazgriz/VkAlloc/README.md

 `vkAllocFlags` allocates memory that satisfies the given flags and returns a VkAllocation object

-`vkFree` frees the memory pointer to by the given VkAllocation object
+`vkFree` frees the memory pointed to by the given VkAllocation object